santiago-a-serrano/robust_physics_constrained_nn/README.md

 python generate_sample.py --cfg dataset_gen.yaml --output_file generated/trajectories/traj_name
 ```

 Remember to use the "gen" virtual environment.
-After this, everything else can be done with the "default" environment.
+After this, everything else should be done with the "default" environment.

 ⚠️ If you get a `FileNotFoundError`, see [Common Error Troubleshooting](#common-error-troubleshooting).